 b.
-Analysis of system hardware and software, the environment (in which the system will exist), and the intended use or application;
+Analysis of system hardware and software, the environment (in which the system will exist), and the intended use or application (including applications of negative acceleration);

 c.
 Use of historical hazard and mishap data, including lessons learned from other systems.